garydunkerley/garydunkerley.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!

 I am a doctoral candidate at the [University of Georgia](https://www.math.uga.edu/).
-My advisor is [Akram Alishahi](https://akramalishahi.github.io/).
+My advisor is [Akram Alishahi](https://akramalishahi.github.io/); we co-organize the _Topology Working Seminar_.
-I am interested in questions related to surfaces in 4-manifolds, concordance invariants, and link homology.
+I am interested in questions related to surfaces in 4-manifolds, smooth concordance invariants, and link homology.